premium-ads/admanager-mediation-example-ios/README.md

-# iOS AdMob Demo with PremiumAds Adapter (AdManager)
+# iOS App Demo with PremiumAds AdManager Adapter

 This is a simple iOS demo project demonstrating how to integrate **PremiumAds AdMob Adapter** into your app using **Google AdManager Mediation**.